MathiasMSFT/MyWiki/Entra ID/Managed Identity/Federated Credential/README.md

 # Use Managed Identity across tenant
-The goal here is to use a User Assigned Managed Identity to read users in a target tenant.
+Managed Identity is a powerful feature in Azure that allows you to securely access resources without managing credentials.
+In this guide, we will demonstrate how to use a User Assigned Managed Identity to read users in a target tenant from your main tenant.
 In my scenario, from my main tenant, I use an Automation Account with a User Assigned Managed Identity to count users in my external tenant (formerly Azure AD B2C).

 ## Architecture